 I found this condo through a quick search on VRBO, you can view the rental page here: https://www.vrbo.com/3504259ha

 You will see you can book this amazing 3 bedroom Sanibel Island condo on the beach for a little over $200 a night in early summer.
 This condo sleeps 6 people, so it would be a fantastic alternative to multiple hotel rooms, and much cheaper.
 Having a full kitchen on vacation really comes in handy, you avoid having to eat out for every single meal.
+Staying at a Sanibel Island vacation rental is the best way to save money on your trip.
 If this condo isn’t available you can check all of VRBO’s available rentals in Sanibel by visiting this link: Available Sanibel Island Rentals VRBO.com